MicroRNA: DNA repair and cancer

 Many miRNAs can directly target and inhibit cell cycle genes to control cell proliferation.
 A new strategy for tumor treatment is to inhibit tumor cell proliferation by repairing the defective miRNA pathway in tumors.

 Cancer is caused by the accumulation of mutations from either DNA damage or uncorrected errors in DNA replication.
 Defects in DNA repair cause the accumulation of mutations, which can lead to cancer.
 Several genes involved in DNA repair are regulated by microRNAs.

-Germ line mutations in DNA repair genes cause only 2–5% of colon cancer cases.
+Germline mutations in DNA repair genes cause only 2–5% of colon cancer cases.
 However, altered expression of microRNAs, causing DNA repair deficiencies, are frequently associated with cancers and may be an important causal factor.
 Among 68 sporadic colon cancers with reduced expression of the DNA mismatch repair protein MLH1, most were found to be deficient due to epigenetic methylation of the CpG island of the MLH1 gene.
 However, up to 15% of MLH1-deficiencies in sporadic colon cancers appeared to be due to over-expression of the microRNA miR-155, which represses MLH1 expression.

 In 29–66% of glioblastomas, DNA repair is deficient due to epigenetic methylation of the MGMT gene, which reduces protein expression of MGMT.
 However, for 28% of glioblastomas, the MGMT protein is deficient, but the MGMT promoter is not methylated.
 In glioblastomas without methylated MGMT promoters, the level of microRNA miR-181d is inversely correlated with protein expression of MGMT and the direct target of miR-181d is the MGMT mRNA 3'UTR (the three prime untranslated region of MGMT mRNA).
 Thus, in 28% of glioblastomas, increased expression of miR-181d and reduced expression of DNA repair enzyme MGMT may be a causal factor.

 HMGA proteins (HMGA1a, HMGA1b and HMGA2) are implicated in cancer, and expression of these proteins is regulated by microRNAs.
 HMGA expression is almost undetectable in differentiated adult tissues, but is elevated in many cancers.
 HMGA proteins are polypeptides of ~100 amino acid residues characterized by a modular sequence organization.
 These proteins have three highly positively charged regions, termed AT hooks, that bind the minor groove of AT-rich DNA stretches in specific regions of DNA.
 Human neoplasias, including thyroid, prostatic, cervical, colorectal, pancreatic and ovarian carcinomas, show a strong increase of HMGA1a and HMGA1b proteins.
 Transgenic mice with HMGA1 targeted to lymphoid cells develop aggressive lymphoma, showing that high HMGA1 expression is associated with cancers and that HMGA1 can act as an oncogene.
 HMGA2 protein specifically targets the promoter of ERCC1, thus reducing expression of this DNA repair gene.
 ERCC1 protein expression was deficient in 100% of 47 evaluated colon cancers (though the extent to which HGMA2 was involved is not known).

 Single Nucleotide polymorphisms (SNPs) can alter the binding of miRNAs on 3'UTRs for example the case of hsa-mir181a and hsa-mir181b on the CDON tumor suppressor gene.